 - 8. The Company has not defaulted in payments of any dues to financial institutions & banks. - 9.
 According to the information and explanation given to us and the record examined by us, the Company has not raised any money by way of initial public offer or further public offer.
 Hence, clause 3(ix) of the order is not applicable. - 10.
 Based upon the audit procedures performed and information and explanations given by the management, we report that no material fraud on or by the Company has been noticed or reported during the period covered by our audit. - 11.
-The provisions of section 197 are not applicable to the company. - 12.
+The company has not paid any remuneration to its management as defined u/s 197 of the Act, therefore provisions of section 197 stands complied. - 12.
 The Company is not Nidhi Company.
 Hence clause 3(xii) of the order is not applicable. - 13.
 According to the information and explanation given to us and the record examined by us, all the transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in financial statements etc., as required by the applicable accounting standards. - 14.
 According to the information and explanation given to us and the record examined by us, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - 15.
-The Company has complied with the provisions of section 192 of Companies Act, 2013 in respect of non-cash transactions with directors or persons connected with him. - 16.
-The Company is not required to register under 45-IA of the Reserve Bank of India Act, 1934. - 17.
-The Company has not incurred any cash losses in the financial year and in the immediately preceding financial year. - 18.
+The Company has complied with the provisions of section 192 of Companies Act, 2013 in respect of non-cash transactions with directors or persons connected with him. - The Company is not required to register under 45-IA of the Reserve Bank of India Act, 1934. - 17.
+The Company has incurred any cash loss of Rs 67,54,771 during the year. - 18.
 In our opinion and according to the information and explanations given to us, there has been no resignation of the statutory auditors during the year. - 19.
 On the basis of the financial ratios of company, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, Company has no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date;

-- 20. According to information and explanation given to us and on the basis of our explanation of the company for the year ending of March 31, 2023 paragraphs 3(xx) of order are not applicable. - 21.
-The Company has been no qualifications or adverse remarks by the respective auditors in the Companies (Auditor's Report) Order (CARO) reports of the companies included in the consolidated financial statements.
+- 20. According to information and explanation given to us and on the basis of our explanation of the company for the year ending of March 31, 2024 paragraphs 3(xx) of order are not applicable. - 21.
+The company is not required to present Consolidated Financial Statements, therefore clause 3(xxi) is not applicable.